• Home

 • Recipes

-You are here: Home / Food and Recipes / World Cuisine / Peruvian Cuisine – A 5000 Year Fusion of Flavors
+You are here: Home / Food and Recipes / World Cuisine / What Makes Peruvian Cuisine so Amazing?

-What makes Peruvian cuisine so enticing to the palate is that it’s a 5,000-year fusion of Native Indian, Spanish, African, Italian, French, Moroccan, Chinese, Japanese and Polynesian cultures and flavors.
+Peruvian cuisine is a 5,000-year fusion of Native Indian, Spanish, African, Italian, French, Moroccan, Chinese, Japanese and Polynesian cultures and flavors.
 The empires of the Moche that flourished in the Northern coasts and valleys of Peru during the 2nd– 8th centuries and the Inca who dwelled in northern and central South America from the 13th century built their civilizations around food.

 The ruins of the lost city of Machu Picchu, Peru